 When selling a home in the $1-10 million range, it's not as simple as listing it on the Multiple Listing Service (MLS) and waiting.
 Top real estate agents bring their years of expertise and marketing acumen, crafting strategies tailored to attract a niche group of potential buyers.

-Your agent's commission isn't just for their time; it's an investment in their deep understanding of the market and their ability to draw attention to your listing.
+Your agent's commission isn't just for their time; it's an investment in their deep understanding of the market and ability to draw attention to your listing.
 They're your ally in garnering interest and navigating negotiations to secure the best possible deal.

 Here's a glimpse into the strategies employed by agents to sell luxury homes: